 My heart: I’ll give up my kids’ artwork when you pry it from my cold, dead hands.

-What the experts say
+What the Experts Say

 I did a little research mainly just to make myself feel better about this situation.
 I was really curious about the psychology behind why I’m hoarding my kids’ art.
 It turns out our relationship to stuff can get pretty complicated.
 Here are some gems I uncovered.

 - This TED Ed animation explains how we perceive our things to be special because to us they have a “unique essence” that can’t be replicated.
 This is why in one study when children were given the choice between a favorite toy or an exact copy most chose the original.
-(A picture of the my kids’ artwork ≠ my kids’ artwork.)
+(A picture of my kids’ artwork ≠ my kids’ artwork.)

-- In the article The psychology of stuff and things by Christian Jarrett I learned how possessions become important because they come to represent our sense of self as well as our memories, relationships and experiences.
+- In the article The psychology of stuff and things by Christian Jarrett, I learned how possessions become important because they come to represent our sense of self as well as our memories, relationships and experiences.
 (Artwork = memories, relationship with my kids, and experiences as a parent.)

 - Helga Ditmar explains in Are you what you have? how women tend to value things that symbolize their interpersonal relationships.
 We value things more when they belonged to loved ones.
 (Artwork = relationship with my kids.)